gabigrigore/dbts_spring_2019/SF-day-1/Practice/readme.md

 ##### Non-Spring Example : Pain points

-1. The hardcoded 'HibernateTaskRepository'in 'SimpleTaskService';
+1. The hard coded 'HibernateTaskRepository' in 'SimpleTaskService';
-2. The hardcoded 'SimpleTaskService' in the main method;
+2. The hard coded 'SimpleTaskService' in the main method;

 ##### Maven is mandatory with Spring 4+

-Reasons: Transitive dependencies
+Main reasons: Transitive dependencies

 #### Spring XML Example : Create project